This post presents detailed information on the clinical pharmacist job description, to boost your knowledge of what they do.

 They help physicians select the most appropriate medications for individual patients, including those who take multiple medications.

-They advise physicians on therapeutic alternatives when there are no good alternative choices available.
+Advising physicians on therapeutic alternatives when there are no good alternative choices available is an important part of the clinical pharmacist duties.

 They make sure that the right dose of the right medicine is given at the right time to achieve maximum benefit and minimum harm.